holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 2. Update your `flake.nix` to use the 0.4 version of Holochain by changing the version number in the line `holonix.url = "github:holochain/holonix?ref=main-0.3"` from 0.3 to 0.4.
 This will take effect later when you enter a new Nix shell.
 It's important to update your Nix flake lock at this point, to ensure you benefit from the cache we provide:

     ```shell
+    nix flake update
     nix develop
     ```
+3. Update your project's package dependencies ([see below](#update-your-package-dependencies)).
+4. Follow the [breaking change update instructions](#update-your-application-code) below to get your code working again.

-3. Try running your tests:
+5. Try running your tests:

     ```shell
     npm test